Missouri is a dual-property state and attempts to distribute property by first sorting the property into marital and non-marital categories.

 After determining whether a spouse has a valid interest in the business as part of the marital property, the value of that interest must be calculated.
 Three commonly used methods of determining a business’ value are:

 - Asset formula – This method calculates value using the formula, Assets – Liabilities = Value.
 Assets can be tangible or intangible.
 Tangible assets include infrastructure, inventory, and anything else related to the business that can be physically touched.
 Intangible assets include patents, accounts receivables, goodwill, and other assets that are less concrete.

 - Market approach – This method calculates value by comparing the business to similar businesses that have been sold.

 - Income – This method is the one that is often applied.
 It uses historical data and specific formulas to predict cash flow and profits for the business.

 Often, one or both spouses may choose to hire an expert to evaluate the business.
 Such experts research and review the history of the business and consider the finances, assets, and liabilities of the business.
 An expert may employ one or more of the methods outlined above to determine the business’s value.

 Contact A St. Louis Divorce Attorney

 As shown here, deciding how to divide a business in a divorce is a complex matter with many issues and factors to consider.
-Call(636) 552-4841 today for a Free Consultation and speak with Jay Galmiche, a seasoned St. Louis Divorce Attorney with over three decades of experience.
+Call(636) 552-4841 today for a Free Consultation and speak with Jay Galmiche, a seasoned St. Louis Divorce Attorney with 40 years of experience.
 The Galmiche Law Firm, P.C. serves the areas of Chesterfield, Ballwin, Town & Country, and Wildwood, Missouri, along with surrounding areas.